Beaches & Islands

 Adventure sports providers offer water sport opportunities at these sites most weeks of the year.

-There are few regions in Europe to match the quality of Mayo's beaches and the County is the proud holder of no less than 10 Blue Flag awards.
-The beaches, recognised as being among the most outstanding in Europe, are each served with a comprehensive information panel, giving full details of amenities, flora and fauna. .
+There are few destinations in Europe to match the quality of Mayo's beaches and the County is the proud holder of no less than 10 Blue Flag awards.
+The beaches, recognised as being among the most outstanding in Europe, are each served with a comprehensive information panel, giving full details of amenities, flora and fauna.
 Blue Flag beaches meet 32 strict criteria for water quality, management, safety and environmental education.

 Beach Locations - Blue Flag Awards for 2014